K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 ## November 4-5
 Within the directories: `signatures/fabric/*` there are several useful directories from which objects must inherit in the Calendar implementation.
 Knowing this helps make the demo code a lot more understandable.
 Begin going through this code and some of the demos again.

+I had no idea that Java could implement an interface with an inner class, and I'm not sure what doing this causes...
+(Looking at example code from Fabric examples)

 -------------

 # List of TODOs